RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/pico8/xzero-3.p8.png
 ```

-**Using the Retro8 RetroArch core**
+**Using the Fake-08 and Retro8 RetroArch cores**

-ES-DE also includes support for the Retro8 RetroArch core but it's borderline unusable and does not seem to be actively developed any longer.
-If you still want to use it, then you first need to rename your game files by removing _.png_ from the end of the filenames, like this:
+On Android the Fake-08 core provides a good alternative to the official PICO-8 engine which is not available on this operating system.
+ES-DE also includes support for the Retro8 RetroArch core across all platforms, but it's borderline unusable and does not seem to be actively developed any longer.

+Neither Fake-08 nor Retro8 support the .png file extension, so in order to use these cores you need to remove that extension from your game files and only keep the .p8 extension, such as this:

 ```
 ~/ROMs/pico8/c_e_l_e_s_t_e-0.p8
 ~/ROMs/pico8/xzero-3.p8
 ```

-Following this just select the _Retro8_ alternative emulator and the games will (somehow) work.

 ### Ports and desktop applications